-Warrants and Private Placement Warrants will become exercisable for the Company's Common Stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.
+Our public and private warrants are, and our PIPE Warrants will become, exercisable for Common Stock, which would increase the number of shares eligible for future resale in the public market and result in dilution to our stockholders.

-Outstanding Warrants to purchase an aggregate of 23,000,000 shares of the Company's Common Stock will become exercisable in accordance with the terms of the warrant agreement governing those securities, as well as Private Placement Warrants to purchase an aggregate of up to 795,000 shares of the Company's Common Stock, 30 days after the completion of the Business Combination.
-The exercise price of these Warrants and Private Placement Warrants will be \$2.30 per share.
-To the extent such Warrants and Private Placement Warrants are exercised, additional shares of the Company's Common Stock will be issued, which will result in dilution to the holders of the Company's Common Stock and increase the number of shares eligible for resale in the public market.
-Sales of substantial numbers of such shares in the public market or the fact that such Warrants and Private Placement Warrants may be exercised could adversely affect the market price of the Company's Common Stock.
-However, there is no guarantee that the Warrants and Private Placement Warrants will ever be in-the-money prior to their expiration, and the historical trading prices for shares of common stock of GigCapital5 have varied between a low of approximately \$9.80 per share on November 4, 2021 to a high of approximately \$14.40 per share on February 2, 2024.
-As such, the Warrants and Private Placement Warrants may expire worthless.
+Outstanding public warrants to purchase an aggregate of 23,000,000 shares of Common Stock are exercisable in accordance with the terms of the Warrant Agreement governing those securities, as well as our private warrants to purchase an aggregate of up to 889,364 shares of Common Stock, at an exercise price of \$2.30 per share.
+In addition, the PIPE Warrants will become exercisable as of May 22, 2025 at an exercise price of \$0.672 per share.
+To the extent such warrants are exercised, additional shares of Common Stock will be issued, which will result in dilution to the holders of Common Stock and increase the number of shares eligible for resale in the public market.
+Sales of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of Common Stock.
+However, there is no guarantee that the warrants will ever be in-the-money prior to their expiration.
+As such, the warrants may expire worthless.

-If the Business Combination's benefits do not meet the expectations of financial analysts, the market price of the Company's Common Stock may decline.
+If the Business Combination's benefits do not meet the expectations of financial analysts, the market price of the Common Stock may decline.

-The market price of the Company's Common Stock may decline as a result of the Business Combination if we do not achieve the perceived benefits of the Business Combination as rapidly, or to the extent anticipated by, financial analysts or the effect of the Business Combination on our financial results is not consistent with the expectations of financial analysts.
-Accordingly, holders of the Company's Common Stock following the consummation of the Business Combination may experience a loss as a result of a decline in the market price of such Company's Common Stock.
-In addition, a decline in the market price of the Company's Common Stock following the consummation of the Business Combination could adversely affect our ability to issue additional securities and to obtain additional financing in the future.
+The market price of the Common Stock may decline if we do not achieve the perceived benefits of the Business Combination as rapidly, or to the extent anticipated by, financial analysts or the effect of the Business Combination on our financial results is not consistent with the expectations of financial analysts.
+Accordingly, holders of Common Stock following the consummation of the Business Combination may experience a loss as a result of a decline in the market price of such Common Stock.
+In addition, a decline in the market price of our Common Stock following the consummation of the Business Combination could adversely affect our ability to issue additional securities and to obtain additional financing in the future.

-Certain of the Company's warrants are accounted for as a warrant liability and were recorded at fair value upon issuance with changes in fair value each period reported in earnings, which may have an adverse effect on the market price of the Company's Common Stock.
+Certain of the Company's warrants are accounted for as a warrant liability and were recorded at fair value upon issuance with changes in fair value each period reported in earnings, which may have an adverse effect on the market price of the Common Stock.